 You are in a cold, cramped detention center in Texas.
 The meat in your sandwich is rotten.
 The water tastes like acid.
 You are shivering.
 You wrap your arms around your mother and cry.

-Heart of the Matter is a docu-series that I have been developing with our small team here at Worldwide Documentaries for the past two years, and we are ready to proceed into full-scale production.
-The series consists of five short documentaries, 30-40 minutes in length, each covering a geographical region in the world that dramatizes the plight of the nearly 70 million migrants and refugees – more than half of them children – seeking safety and asylum in the US, Europe, Scandinavia, and elsewhere.
+Heart of the Matter is a series that I have been developing with our small team here at Worldwide Documentaries for the past two years, and we are ready to proceed into full-scale production.
+The series consists of five films documentaries, 60 minutes in length, each covering a geographical region in the world that dramatizes the plight of the nearly 70 million migrants and refugees – more than half of them children – seeking safety and asylum in the US, Europe, Scandinavia, and elsewhere.

 I began this note with a story of my own about a little girl named Ana.
 I have a granddaughter Ana’s age.
 This beautiful child has rekindled in me a deep love and respect I have always had for children, and reminded me that the purity of spirit and innocent joy we find in young people is the most precious thing we have on this earth.

-In asking you to donate as generously as you can to Heart of the Matter, I want to say that in the end, your contribution is about much more than bringing an important film project to life.
+In asking you to donate as generously as you can to Running to Stand Still, I want to say that in the end, your contribution is about much more than bringing an important film project to life.
 It is about remembering who we are and what we stand for as members of the human family.
 It is about righting something that has gone terribly wrong.
 And most of all it is about telling little Ana that we do care, and that we do value her life, just as we value the lives of our own sons, daughters, and grandchildren.
 They are, indeed, the most precious thing we have.

 I cannot thank you enough.

 President, Worldwide Documentaries, Inc.